Candy & Candy Interiors – The art of design

 The master suite has distinct his and hers walk-in wardrobes, modern fireplace and spacious en-suite bathroom with two vanity units.
 Harrods is the backdrop of the master bedroom.

-As with all the projects from Candy & Candy Interiors, Hans Crescent has an impressive features list.
+As with all the projects featured, Hans Crescent has an impressive features list.
 Including Lutron lighting, video entry system, and a Crestron home automation system.
 As well as bespoke chandeliers.

 Candy & Candy continues to build fantastical properties and interiors, while continuing to raise the bar and push the limits.
 While both now based in London, the brothers run two distinct ventures.